edwarner/GettingCleaningDataCourseProject/README.md

 2. run_analysis.R - the R code that loads the original data, cleans it, then outputs the tidy data
 3. CodeBook.txt - a description of the features in the "tidy and clean" mean_activity_subject.txt file
 4. mean_activity_subject.txt - the "tidy and clean" data
+5. features.txt - the original features
+6. features_info.txt - a description of the original features

 ###The R Script (run_analysis.R) completes the analysis of the data.
 It performs the following steps: